a89529294/Notes/Coding/Courses/CSS For JS/Misc/Focus.md

 ## When does an element receive :focus-visible
 It depends on two things, *element type* and *input device* used to select the element.
 - If it is an `input` it receives `:focus-visible` no matter what the input device is.
+This includes the element being *clicked on*, *tabbed into*, or *programmatically focused*.
 - For anything else, the element receives `:focus-visible` only when selected by a *non pointer device(not mouse/trackpad)*.
+For example, via *keyboard navigation* or *programatic focus*.
+Except for being *clicked on*.

 ## Focus Outline
 If you wish to change the browser's default *focus outline* styles